FDM vs. SLA: Compare Filament and Resin 3D Printers

 Print Quality and Precision

-FDM 3D printers form layers by depositing lines of molten plastic.
-With this process, the resolution of the part is defined by the size of the extruder nozzle and there are voids in between the rounded lines as the nozzle deposits them.
+FDM 3D printers form layers by depositing lines of molten material.
+With this process, the resolution of the part is defined by the size of the extrusion nozzle and there are voids in between the rounded lines as the nozzle deposits them.
 As a result, layers may not fully adhere to one another, layers are generally clearly visible on the surface, and the process lacks the ability to reproduce intricate details that other technologies can offer.

 In SLA 3D printing, liquid resin is cured by a highly-precise laser to form each layer, which can achieve much finer details and is more reliable to repeatedly achieve high-quality results.
 As a result, SLA 3D printing is known for its fine features, smooth surface finish, ultimate part precision, and accuracy.